 From the magical nursery rhymes of ‘London Bridge Falling’ and ‘Pussycat visiting the queen in London’ to being the city of our dreams, London as a city has always enchanted the aspirant inside us.
 The British capital London is a wonderful eclectic city brimming with culture, architecture, shopping, cuisine and much more to explore, which entices many travelers all over the world.

 Our flight landed at the north terminal of the Gatwick airport.
-We took a free shuttle to the south terminal and boarded a Thameslink train to London Bridge.
+We took a free shuttle to the south terminal and boarded a Thameslink train to Bedford to get down at Blackfriars stations close to our first stop St Paul’s Cathedral.
 We had visited the UK for the Christmas holidays and were delighted to see the streets, shops and the buildings dazzling with decorative lights.

 St Paul’s Cathedral